Belarus opposition cries foul as Lukashenko convenes "People's Assembly"

-KYIV (Reuters) - Belarusian President Alexander Lukashenko launched a “People’s Assembly” of 2,700 delegates, most of them allies, on Thursday which he says will discuss political reforms but opponents see as a sham to help him keep power.
+KYIV (Reuters) - Belarusian President Alexander Lukashenko launched a “People’s Assembly” of 2,700 delegates on Thursday that promised constitutional reforms at a referendum next year but opponents see as a sham to help him keep power.

 Lukashenko has ruled Belarus since 1994 but has faced street protests since a presidential election last August that the opposition says was rigged to enable him to win.